Obfuscated Mobile Malware Detection

 We staged our experiment and subjected the same malicious malware binaries, DroidDream and Gemini, into a leading Android anti-virus app, Lookout (version 8.9-00fc217), for detection.
 We chose Lookout out of all the mobile AV apps cited in the research paper based on its popularity alone, which at the time of this post had been positively rated in most of the 434,000 plus reviews in the Google Play store.

-After setting up the environment, we successfully transformed the DroidDream binaries using the disassembling/assembling technique pointed out in the research paper, taking note of the researhers’ mention that transforming mobile malware could affect its functionality.
+After setting up the environment, we successfully transformed the DroidDream binaries using the disassembling/assembling technique pointed out in the research paper, taking note of the researchers’ mention that transforming mobile malware could affect its functionality.
 In our experiment, we assumed that DroidDream retained its functionality because the disassembling/assembling approach did not change the code.
 The intention of this experiment was to determine whether or not the obfuscated version would be detected.
-The result?

 zveloLABS considers both static and behavioral methods.
 Static analysis is simply not enough, but can still be useful in detecting new breeds of Android malware that share the same signature footprints.
 When paired with behavioral detection methods and machine learning technologies, malware detection effectiveness improves significantly.